mmbman/Katagiri/1986-07-26-Verse-of-Closing-the-Sutra.md

 **Same person:** So that seems to suggest that you accept practice as it is given to you.

-**Katagiri:** Mmm-hm.
+**Katagiri Roshi:** Mmm-hm.
 Yes.

 **Same person:** So, is there any area where there is choice in the practice?

-**Katagiri:** Well, choice is already the conscious world.
+**Katagiri Roshi:** Well, choice is already the conscious world.
 But thoroughgoing practice is not in the realm of *alternative*.
 Because if you participate in the alternative world, very naturally you have to involve in many things, philosophy, psychology, et cetera.
 And the material world.
 Or, you have to participate in the spiritual world.
 You have to research the mind, what’s going on there.
 So very naturally you start to research what’s going on.
 But the more you research or analyze your consciousness, what’s going on in the process of zazen, whatever you do – it makes you confused, very much.
 Because you don’t know what’s going on there.
 Because sometimes *many* things happen.
 Okay?

 So the more you study intellectually, or if you try to find some space you can make a choice of, in order to know something in a better way – I think it seems to be good, but I think finally you are very confused, because no conclusions.
 So final thing which you come to the end is, right now, right here, how you live.
 That’s it.
 How you live, now.
 In peace, in harmony... steadfast.
 How do you *be* present?
 That’s the question.
 This is the final goal that you have to do.